kllevin/scally-presentation/README.md

-# scally-presentation
+# Scally presentation

-A presentation for the Scally CSS framework
+A presentation for the Scally CSS framework.

+*Currently a WIP*.